anmpahwa/LRP.jl/README.md

 - θ     :   Cooling rate
 - ρ     :   Reaction factor

-and an initial solution developed using one of the following methods,
+and an initial solution developed using iterated clustering method,
-- K-means Clustering Intialization  : `:cluster`
-- Random Initialization             : `:random`

 The ALNS metaheuristic iteratively removes a set of nodes using,
 - Random Customer Node Removal  : `:randomcustomer!`